Planning Your Trip

 When is the best time to visit?

 Weekends and holidays from mid-December through February are our busiest times.
 If it is an option, we suggest planning a visit mid-week to take advantage of the quieter slopes and great lift and lesson values.
 If you are coming up on a weekend or holiday day, Saturdays are typically quieter than Sundays due to our busy program lessons on Sundays.
 Plan to arrive in the main parking lot early - ideally by 8am if you're driving yourself or later in the day – after 1pm to help you avoid the busiest times.
-There are also a multitude of transportation options from Park and Ride Shuttles to FREE Peak Day Shuttles from the Hood River Event Site.
 Our night operations are also a great option to visit our resort with lower lift and lessons rates.

 Checking the Weather